Why ISO Certifications Matter When Choosing a Translation Company

 We will answer these questions in the article:

-What ISO certifications should I look for in a translation agency?
+What ISO certifications should I look for in a translation company?

 Isn’t a translation ISO certification enough?

-What should I ask when interviewing a translation provider?
+What should I ask when interviewing a translation company?

 What is an ISO Certification?